felizkk/ansible-vmware/README.md

 # Ansible Tower Roadshow for VMWare

+TO-BE-UPDATED as I'm doing a refactoring right now

 No roles are used in the playbook because it is better to show a flat playbook at roadshows

 Some Ansible Playbook examples for simple VMWare vCenter workloads